Andi7891/Trailcam-Reverse-Engineering/README.md

 Attempted brute-force password recovery for root access — unsuccessful.

-Hypothesized that replacing the password hash in the firmware with a known hash could enable login after reflashing.
+Replacing the password hash in the firmware with a known hash enabled login after reflashing.

 Partial Filesystem Recovery